pdaehne/Atari-ST-Floppy-Adapter/README.md

 The subdirectory "gerber-files" contains a Zip file you can use to order the PCB from PCB manufacturers like PCBWay or JLCPCB.
 Simply upload the Zip on their web page.
-I recommend to use the standard PCB thickness of 1.6mm and HASL finishing.
+I recommend to order the standard PCB thickness of 1.6mm and HASL finishing.

 ## Building the Adapter